Léon de Poncins

 Viscount Léon de Poncins (3 November 1897 – 18 December 1975) was a French aristocrat and a traditional Catholic journalist and essayist.
-He authored numerous books and articles advancing a Judeo-Masonic conspiracy theory.
+He authored numerous books and articles critiquing Judaism and Freemasonry.

-Léon de Poncins' explanation for most of the major revolutionary political upheavals of modernity was the influence of certain secret societies with an anti-Christian agenda — as well as a "occult war" waged by those possessing a diabolical kind of "faith".
+Léon de Poncins' explanation for most of the major revolutionary political upheavals of modernity was the influence of certain secret societies with an anti-Christian agenda — as well as an "occult war" waged by those possessing a diabolical kind of "faith".

 Biography

 Born Gabriel Léon Marie Pierre de Montaigne de Poncins in Civens, Loire.
 He was descended of an aristocratic family ennobled in 1696.

 His writings enjoyed some prominence in the 1930s (many of his works were translated into English, Italian, German, and Spanish).
 Léon de Poncins contributed to many newspapers like Le Jour, Le Figaro, L'Ami du peuple, and Le Nouvelliste; he also directed the journal Contre-Révolution (Counter-Revolution) from 1937 to 1939.

 Léon de Poncins was a devout Catholic and counter-revolutionary.
-His writings show anti-Jewish, anti-Communist, anti-Masonic, and anti-progressive views.
-Until his death, in Toulon, he denounced the occult forces and organizations that ruled the world and sought to poison Christianity.
+His writings criticised Judaism, Communism and Freemasonry.
+Until his death, in Toulon, he denounced the occult forces and organizations that ruled the world and sought to poison Catholicism.